Viderspace/Family-Arroword-App/README.md

 ## 🔭 Upcoming Feature: Per-Riddle Chat

-A built-in chat system is being developed, allowing members to discuss specific clues directly on the board.
+A built-in chat system is being developed, allowing members to discuss specific riddles directly on the board.
 A long-press on a cell opens a chat scoped to that clue’s context.
-This feature is currently being tested in private TestFlight builds and iterated based on user feedback.
+This feature is currently being tested in private TestFlight builds and iterated based on feedbacks.

 ---